2026 United States House of Representatives elections in Illinois: District 2

 The 2nd district includes the far southeast portion of Chicago and part of its southern suburbs, as well as portions of Will, Kankakee, Iroquois, and Vermillion counties along the Indiana border.
 The incumbent is Democrat Robin Kelly, who was re-elected with 67.6% of the vote in 2024.
-Kelly is retiring to run for U.S. Senate in 2026.
+Kelly retired to unsuccessfully run for the concurrently-held U.S. senate election.